geomatics-io/ObjectListView/docs/faq.rst

 be indented.

 So, if you really want to get rid of this indent, make an ObjectListView which doesn't have a `SmalImageList`.
-Be aware that some feature *require* a small image list and will create one if necessary.
+Be aware that some features *require* a small image list and will create one if necessary.
 These features are:

    * sort indicators on column header on pre-XP systems